TERMS & CONDITIONS

-Requests for airport transfer services, if available, are communicated in the Pre-Arrival communication from Study Group.
-If offered, available airport transfer fees are non-refundable.
+Requests for airport transfer services can be made as outlined in the pre-arrival communication emailed by Study Group.
+Available airport transfer fees are non-refundable.

 25. Academic Scholarships

-Scholarships will be applied equally over the terms of the International Year:
+- Scholarships may only be applied over two semesters of the International Year

 Prices for programs, fees, and insurance are subject to change without notice.
-Current pricing can be found on the ISC Fees page.
+Current pricing can be found here.
 Published prices are relevant only for the year specified.
 Prices are adjusted at a minimum annually to reflect amendments made by the University and Study Group to their tuition and fees.

 27. Academic Criteria

 Intensive English Preparation, International Year, and Pre-Master’s Program students are accepted into their study plan with the strict understanding that adherence to the academic standards and program requirements, found in the Study Group Student Handbook, is required.
 The Student will not successfully complete the program and may not be allowed to proceed into subsequent terms if s/he does not meet the minimum standards.

 The Student must meet attendance and GPA requirements as specified in the Study Group Student Handbook, in order to maintain the status of academic good standing.

 Progression to the next term is dependent on successfully passing all courses in that semester and meeting necessary progression requirements as specified in the Study Group Student Handbook.
 The University may have additional requirements for progression.
 These additional requirements (if any) will be reviewed during orientation.

 Matriculation at the end of the program is dependent on successfully meeting all attendance and GPA requirements as specified in the Study Group Student Handbook.
 Students who meet all matriculation requirements will be permitted to matriculate, continuing their studies in the appropriate University degree program.